Otto G Hintz

-How could he had been a member of GAR if he had fought for the South?
+How could he have been a member of the GAR if he had fought for the South?
 The Grand Army Of The Republic was for Union veterans only.
 Could he have been captured and switched sides?
-It did happen...
-The answers were always right there in the census and military records of Private Hintz.
+Such things did happen...

 Medical and surgical history of the war of rebellion